 - Use a reliable shipping solution – If you bring the shipping in-house, you will qualify your small business for what the USPS refers to commercial-based fees, which are less than retail fees.
 The lowered rates are available to all customers who use desktop computers or postage solutions.

 - Rate shop – You can rate shop all of your parcels among the most popular and available shipping carriers.
-If your package (ready for delivery) weighs less than 13 ounces, we highly recommend you to use first class mail (this is the most affordable and lowest cost shipping & delivery method and it is highly recommended for lightweight packages).
+If your package (ready for delivery) weighs less than 13 ounces, we highly recommend you to use first class mail (this is the most affordable and lowest cost shipping & delivery method and it is highly recommended for lightweight packages), besides your software solutions providers can also offer you print shipping labels to ensure your package, this is also highly recommended for any shipping carrier.

 - Take advantage of flat rate pricing – Did you know that priority mail is probably the cheapest option for packages that are over 14 ounces to 3 pounds.
 If you decide to use commercial rates, your small business can save around 19% for Priority Mail and more than 30% for Express Mail.
 The difference is huge.
 A 5-pound package that once cost you around $15, can be now sent for as little as $3 or $4.